Conventional wisdom says tailoring your resume for each job you apply to is a MUST, but I don’t always agree.

 Is the Job Application Due Tomorrow?

-If you don’t want to risk being ignored by the 20% of recruiters who want perfect matches, but time is short, focus on getting the posting’s keywords into your resume.
+If you don’t want to risk being ignored by recruiters who want perfect matches, but time is short, focus on getting the posting’s keywords into your resume.

-Keywords matters because recruiters search their applicant tracking systems (ATS) on specific terms.
+Keywords matter because recruiters search their applicant tracking systems (ATS) on specific terms.
 Thus, they’re a big part of tailoring a resume for a job.

 An Even Better Approach

 However, rather than using your time to customize your resume, double down on getting it to a person who can refer you to the hiring manager or recruiter.